Eye Clinic for The Sydney Children’s Hospital and Prince of Wales Hospital

 The Sydney Children's Hospital Lion’s Eye Clinic for Children and the Prince of Wales Hospital Adult Eye Clinic are both located on Level 4, High Street Building, Prince of Wales Hospital.

-Ophthalmic care is given by our ophthalmologists, specialist doctors who can provide diagnosis, medical treatment, complex microsurgery.
+Ophthalmic care is given by our ophthalmologists, specialist doctors who can provide diagnosis, medical treatment and complex microsurgery.

 Orthoptic care is given by our orthopists, eye health professionals who are trained in assessment, diagnosis and non-surgical treatment of problems with eye movement, squint, double vision and lazy eye.